Eric Weinrib: Career

 Weinrib is a long-time collaborator of filmmaker Michael Moore as an archival researcher on Fahrenheit 9/11, coordinating producer on SiCKO and associate producer on Capitalism: A Love Story.

 Weinrib was a staff writer on season one of Comedy Central's Strangers with Candy starring Stephen Colbert, Amy Sedaris and Paul Dinello.

 Weinrib's short film, Jimmy Walks Away, was an Official Selection of the 1997 Sundance Film Festival.
 Jimmy Walks Away was included on “Park City; The Sundance Collection,” a DVD compilation of Sundance shorts, and was licensed for broadcast by Showtime.

+In the wake of Hurricane Melissa's devastating impact on Jamaica, Weinrib co-produced "Nice Up Jamaica!
+A Fundraiser for Hurricane Relief," held at Brooklyn Bowl on December 16, 2025.
+Artists that performed that night include Yellowman, Johnny Osbourne, Larry McDonald, Yaadcore, Screechy Dan, Red Fox, Anant Pradhan and more.

-Weinrib's music credits include producing Michael Moore's studio rendition of Bob Dylan’s The Times They Are A-Changin', included on the Occupy Wall Street benefit album, Occupy This Album; and presenting a 50th anniversary appearance of Ken Kesey’s “Further” bus and Zane Kesey's Merry Band of Pranksters at Brooklyn Bowl.
+Weinrib's music credits also include producing Michael Moore's studio rendition of Bob Dylan’s The Times They Are A-Changin', included on the Occupy Wall Street benefit album, Occupy This Album; and presenting a 50th anniversary appearance of Ken Kesey’s “Further” bus and Zane Kesey's Merry Band of Pranksters at Brooklyn Bowl.
 Weinrib's high school band, Asphyxia, played two shows at Frank Cariola's Sundance rock club in Bay Shore, Long Island, in 1989.

 Weinrib is a former professional forklift driver who ran as an unaffiliated candidate in the 2016 Presidential election.